mediamonks/crawler/README.md

 - Ships with Prerender & Prerender.io clients, uses Goutte by default
 - Supports any Symfony BrowserKit client
 - Supports both whitelisting and blacklisting of urls
-- Supports url modification which allow you to prevent duplicates based on minor url differences
+- Supports url normalization which allow you to prevent duplicates based on minor url differences
 - Implements the [PSR-3 Logger Interface](http://www.php-fig.org/psr/psr-3/)

 ## Documentation